postcss/postcss/API.md

 * `node (Node|object|string)`: new node.

-Because each node class is identifiable by unique properties, you can use the following shortcuts to create nodes to prepend/append:
+Because each node class is identifiable by unique properties, you can use the following shortcuts to create nodes in insert methods:

 ```js
 root.append({ name: '@charset', params: '"UTF-8"' }); // at-rule